phonosync/templateproject/python_dev_guide.md

 ## Application configuration
 ### Minimize numbers of configuration variables
-For small projects: Use Code-level-defaults and runtime configuration
+For small projects: Use code-level-defaults and runtime configuration

 ### Manifest `runtime configuration` as environmental variables
-Requirement: As in the point title.
 This is also where access credentials etc. are managed.
-Keep a template configuration file into version control system.
+Keep a template configuration file in the version control system.

-Rationale: This is one of the canonical ways of configuring containerized applications.
+Rationale: This is one of the canonical ways of configuring containerised applications.
 Great support for Python through `dotenv` package.